SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/Vertiv_Watchdog_100-PNPS.md

 - **Get community string**: The community string used when reading values from the device (default: *public*).
 - **Set community string**: The community string used when setting values on the device (default: *private*).
+-

+#### HTTP Secondary Connection

+This connector uses an HTTP connection and requires the following input during element creation:

+HTTP CONNECTION:

+- **IP address/host**: The polling IP or URL of the destination.
+- **IP port**: The IP port of the destination (default: *80*).

+### Initialization

+To make sure the connector can connect to the API, fill in the credentials on the **Configuration** subpage found under the General Page:

+- Username
+- Password

 ### Initialization